skip to content

 Your University account password protects your accounts and is used to grant you the appropriate access privileges to many University systems and storage.
 It's therefore very powerful: if someone manages to get your password and compromises your University account, they'll have access to everything you have access to.

-Cross Don't use it on any other website or system – for example, to password-protect office documents and spreadsheets at work, or on external sites such as your bank, Amazon or Netflix.
+• Don't use the same password on any other website or system either at the University – for example, to password-protect documents or spreadsheets – or on external sites such as your bank, Amazon or Netflix.

-Tick Be discreet when typing in your password.
+• Be discreet when typing in your password.
+Make sure nobody can see what you are typing.

-Tick Secure your home devices with a password, PIN or biometric identifier (for example, thumbprint) if you use them for work.
+• Secure your personal or home devices with a password, PIN or biometric identifier (for example, thumbprint or face ID) if you use them to access University information services.

-Tick Change your Raven password immediately if you think it's been cracked or your account compromised in some way and update any mobile devices that use your account details at the same time.
-It's best to stop your mobile device from using the old password while you change it on the Raven Password Management site because you might get locked out of your account if the device causes lots of invalid login attempts.
+• Change your University password immediately if you think it's been cracked or your account compromised in some way.
+Make sure you update any mobile devices that use your account details at the same time, otherwise you might get locked out of your account if they cause a lot of invalid login attempts.